abhishekdiphu/IBM_AI_Enterprise_Workflow/AI_Workflow_DataAnalysis_HypoTesting/Week1/README.md

 3. Identify a strategy to deal with missing values
 4. Investigate the data and underlying business scenario with visualizations and hypothesis testing
 5. Communicate your findings

+# Data Visualization:

+- what you have done.
+- what are you doing.
+- what you plan to do.